andyrosa2/gist_test/README.md

 ## Local development
 Open [index.html](index.html) directly in a browser.

+## Deployment
+This repo is deployed using GitHub Pages from the `main` branch root.

 ## Notes
 - The token and Gist ID are stored in browser localStorage on your machine.